Augusta Victoria of Schleswig-Holstein: Crown Princess

-On 27 February 1881, Augusta married her second cousin Prince Wilhelm of Prussia.
+On 27 February 1881, Augusta married her half-second cousin Prince Wilhelm of Prussia.
 Augusta's maternal grandmother Princess Feodora of Leiningen was the half-sister of Queen Victoria, who was Wilhelm's maternal grandmother.

 Wilhelm had earlier proposed to his first cousin, Princess Elisabeth of Hesse and by Rhine (known in the family as "Ella"), a daughter of his mother's own sister, but she declined.
 He did not react well, and was adamant that he would soon marry another princess.

 Wilhelm's family was originally against the marriage with Augusta Victoria, whose father was not even a sovereign.
 However, Chancellor Otto von Bismarck was a strong proponent of the marriage, believing that it would end the dispute between the Prussian government and Augusta's father.
 In the end, Wilhelm's intransigence, the support of Bismarck, and a determination to move beyond the rejection of his proposal to Ella, led the reluctant imperial family to give official consent.